lyeoni/prenlp/README.md

 Frequently used normalization functions for text pre-processing are provided in prenlp.
 > url, HTML tag, emoticon, email, phone number, etc.

-General use cases (for Moses tokenizer) are as follows:
+General use cases are as follows:
 ```python
 >>> from prenlp.data import Normalizer
 >>> normalizer = Normalizer()